TomAston1996/eta-stocks-frontend/README.md

 # etaStocks

 etaStocks is a web application for tracking stock and ETF (Exchange Traded Fund) price data.
 The backend interfaces with Alpha Vantages stocks API, personalising the content for users of the app.
-The goal of the app is to create a personalised space for monitoring and exploring investments.
+The goal of the app is to create a personalised space for monitoring and exploring your investments.

 ![alt text](https://github.com/TomAston1996/eta-stocks-frontend/blob/master/images/website.png?raw=true)